menu

 11. Post-deployment auditing is important

 Compared to pre-deployment auditing, post-deployment auditing is also event-driven, but the events that trigger checks include policy and code modifications.
-A check is triggered when the infrastructure or the standards (rules) that that infrastructure must meet change.
+A check is triggered when the infrastructure or the standards (rules) that infrastructure must meet change.

-Post-deployment auditing aims to guarantee that the certified security level you obtained during Pre-Deployment Auditing is still valid and appropriate.
-As a result, the number of Post-Deployment tests frequently outnumbers the number of Pre-Deployment tests.
+Post-deployment auditing aims to guarantee that the certified security level you obtained during pre-deployment auditing is still valid and appropriate.
+As a result, the number of post-deployment tests frequently outnumbers the number of pre-deployment tests.

 12. Consider host hardening